What does Web Hosting Checker do?

 Web hosting is a service that allows organizations and individuals to post a website or web page onto the Internet.

-A web host is the company that has the servers, which render that website or page to be viewed by online users.
-Basically, there are four different types of hosting from shared, virtual private server (VPS), dedicated, to cloud hosting that you can use for your website, depending on your budgets and needs.
+A web host (i.e., web hosting provider) is the company that has the servers, which render that website or page to be viewed by online users.
+Basically, there are five different types of hosting from shared, virtual private server (VPS), dedicated, colocation to cloud hosting that you can use for your website, depending on budgets and needs.

 Shared hosting is an Internet hosting which provides you with a certain portion of server resources for your data and websites.
 In shared hosting, the web hosting accounts are hosted on the same physical server, sharing resources.
-Each account can typtically host serveral websites.
+Each account can typtically host one to serveral websites.
+Most free and some paid (e.g., $1/mo) hosting packages allow only one website to be hosted.
+If you have more than one website to be hosted, just first check with the hosting provider to see if it is allowed.

-As the cost of shared hosting is the lowest among the three types of web hosting, beginners of web development are recommended to employ shared hosting initially.
+As the cost of shared hosting is the lowest among the five types of web hosting, beginners of web development are recommended to employ shared hosting initially.

 What is VPS hosting?